Rev. Kylie Renner, Senior Minister

 Rev. Andrew Groves, Assistant Minister

-Rev. Andrew has called ACSL his spiritual home since 2004.
+Rev. Andrew has called Albuquerque Center for Spiritual Living his spiritual home since 2004.
 In August 2012, he was honored to become Assistant Minister.
 Andrew holds a liberal arts degree from Dartmouth College, an MA in Theater from the University of New Mexico, and a Master’s of Consciousness Studies from the Holmes Institute.
-He knows himself as a lifelong learner, and is always very excited about whatever he will be studying next.
-A ten-year background in Hospice Education deeply inspired Andrew to seek (and find) the essential beauty in every being every day.

 Rev. Andrew's blog and newsletter can be found at: revandrew.org